JohnnyHendrix/Cinemox/README.md

-NOTE: This app uses <a href="https://www.themoviedb.org/documentation/api"> The Movie Database API</a> to retrieve movies.
+NOTE: This app uses <a href="https://www.themoviedb.org/documentation/api" target="_blank"> The Movie Database API</a> to retrieve movies.
 You must provide your own API key in order to build the app.
 Please, just paste it to:
     app/src/main/java/com/example/android/popularmovies/utilities/NetworkUtils.java